GitauHarrison/notes/databases/access_postgresql/psql.md

 ## Change User Password

-You may forget your user password, or you would simple want to modify it as a good security practice.
-Let us do this:
+In the event you forget the password used by a given user, or you would simply want to modify it as a good security practice, PostgreSQL provides a way to recover your account:

 ```python
 $ sudo -u postgres psql